aogposton/BOA27/README.md

 USB drives, leaflets of information, money, and food.
 This practice of sending balloons over a boarder is [nothing new](https://www.psywarrior.com/BalloonPSYOP.html).
-Recently, however, South Korean activist groups have began creating smart balloons which have GPS trackers, altimeters, and controlled-release, leaflet dispensers.
+Recently, however, South Korean activist groups have begun creating smart balloons which have GPS trackers, altimeters, and controlled-release, leaflet dispensers.
 These smart balloons increase the chances of getting materials to a target area from the estimated 15% to, according to one activist group, 50%-60%.
 [These activist